Numerical Methods for Biomembranes: conforming subdivision methods versus non-conforming PL methods: Analysis

 is a minimizing sequence for $\mathcal{E}$. \end{proposition} \pf By the denseness assumption, there exists a sequence $\widetilde{x}^j \in \mathcal{S}^j$ converging to $x^\ast$ in $\mathcal{X}$.
 By continuity, $\mathcal{E}(\widetilde{x}^j) \goto \mathcal{E}(x^\ast)$.
 But we also have

 so $\mathcal{E}({x}^j) \goto \mathcal{E}(x^\ast)=\inf_{x\in \mathcal{X}}\mathcal{E}(x)$.
 Thus, $(x^j)_{j=0}^\infty$ is a minimizing sequence for $\mathcal{E}$. \eop

 Note how this result relies on the conforming and dense nature of the spaces $\mathcal{S}^j$.
-Notice also that the use of approximate minimizers frees us from the assumption that a minimizer of $\mathcal{E}$ over each $\mathcal{S}^j$ exists.\footnote{In fact, there are evidences that in general the minimizer may {\it not} exist in our SS methods; see Section~\ref{sec:Pear}.}
+Notice also that the use of approximate minimizers frees us from the assumption that a minimizer of $\mathcal{E}$ over each $\mathcal{S}^j$ exists.

 {{\rm Imm}} {{\rm Imm}_X}

 We now state the key existence result established in \cite{Simon:Willmore,BK:Willmore,Kusner:Willmore}.
 Since we are analyzing a parameteric method, it is more convenient to state the result in terms of parametrizations.
 For this purpose, we assume $\Sigma$ is any (reference) genus $g$ surface with a smooth enough differentiable structure.
 A $C^{1,1}$ differentiable structure would suffice for our purpose, as it is enough to support the definition of not only $C^{1}(\Sigma, \bR^3)$ and $C^{1,\alpha}(\Sigma, \bR^3)$, $0<\alpha\leq 1$, but also the whole range of Sobolev spaces $W^{2,p}(\Sigma, \bR^3)$, $p \in [1,\infty]$.
 (See \cite{arden:2001} and \cite[Section 4.2.3]{EvansGariepy:Measure}.)
 We shall work with the Banach space